Services + Fees

 Medications - psychopharmacological treatments both FDA approved and non-FDA approved

 Genetic testing for medications - non-invasive testing and interpretation to help unlock what your body needs to feel better, faster.

 Professional Services (New York State Only)

-Second opinion consultations for psychopharmacological treatments
+Second opinion consultations for psychopharmacological treatments, and clinical diagnosis

-Psychiatric treatment consultant for Primary care physicians
+Psychiatric treatment consultant for other physicians

 Affiliate relationships for outpatient primary care services with a Memorandum of Agreement (MOA)

 Emergency support and coverage for private and clinic-based practices